-The Annual Governance Statement incorporates the continuous review of the effectiveness of our governance arrangements throughout 2023/24.
+The Annual Governance Statement incorporates the continuous review of the effectiveness of our governance arrangements throughout 2024/25.
 It identifies areas where we can and will do more to ensure that we have effective governance arrangements that enable the organisation to deliver on its commitment to restoring pride in Harrow.

-During 2023/24 the authority provided timely support, information and responses to the Council's external auditors, Mazars.
-The delay in signing off the 2021/22 accounts affected the publication of the 2022/23 accounts.
-The draft 2022/23 accounts were published on 23 January 2024.
-The audit of these accounts commenced in February 2024 with an anticipated completion date of November 2024.
+During 2024/25 the authority provided timely support, information and responses to the Council's external auditors, Mazars.
+The audited 2022/23 accounts were published in November 2024.
+This delayed the production of our 2023/24 draft accounts, which were published on 4 December 2024.